-I can’t think of a better way to cool off on a hot day than with a refreshing, satisfying, and icy-cold shaved ice or snow cone.
+I don't know about you, but I can’t think of a better way to cool off on a hot day than with a refreshing, satisfying, and icy-cold shaved ice or snow cone.
 They remind me of being a kid when I'd visit the shaved ice stand after summer camp on days that felt special.
 I’d agonize over the dozens of flavor possibilities, never wanting to miss the very best one.
-There was no better ending to a day running around in the sticky heat than sweet, fluffy ice and a moment to cool down and bask in summer.
+There was no better ending to a day after running around in the sticky heat than with sweet, fluffy ice cone and a moment to bask in the summer weather.

-Here are the best snow cone and shaved ice machines to transport you to that summer magic, wherever and whenever you happen to be.
+You can recreate that feeling at home with your own snow cone machine.
+A high-quality machine, like the SNOWIE 2 Snow Cone Machine, should produce ice that is fine and fluffy.
+Here are the best snow cone and shaved ice machines to transport you to those quintessential summer days, wherever and whenever you happen to be.

-What We Like: Precise stainless steel blade, attached dome shaper, fast and durable motor, easy to clean and store
+What We Love: Precise stainless steel blade, attached dome shaper, fast and durable motor, easy to clean and store

-What We Don't Like: Some reviewers think older models were better made, relatively expensive
+What We Don't Love: Some reviewers think older models were better made, relatively expensive

-Plenty of online customers sing the praises of the Little Snowie Max, modeled after the brand’s beloved commercial ice shavers.
-The Little Snowie Max makes wonderfully soft and fluffy snow in just 3 seconds with its high-speed motor and stainless steel blade.
+Plenty of online customers sing the praises of the Little Snowie 2, modeled after the brand’s beloved commercial ice shavers.
+The Little Snowie 2 makes wonderfully soft and fluffy snow in just 3 seconds with its high-speed motor and stainless steel blade.

 With all that power, it’s a pleasant surprise that it’s easy to carry, clean, and store.
 A bonus: snowballs made with the Little Snowie are so fine and powdery that flavors saturate the ice rather than pool into the bottom of the cup, so your summer treat is satisfying the whole way through.

-What We Like: Easy to set up, store, and clean; simple to use; makes very fluffy ice
+What We Love: Easy to set up, store, and clean; simple to use; makes very fluffy ice

-What We Don't Like: Can’t always keep up with big events, not as durable as pricier models
+What We Don't Love: Can’t always keep up with big events, not as durable as pricier models

-This is a great snow cone machine for the price, with a three-piece design that is easy to assemble and then disassemble again for easy storage, and it's compact enough to stash away.
+This is a wonderful snow cone machine for the price, with a three-piece design that is easy to assemble and then disassemble again for easy storage.
+Plus, it's compact enough to stash away.
 The precision-cut stainless steel blade combined with cylindrical ice blocks makes fine and fluffy snow, and it takes just minutes to put together multiple delicious cones.
+Level up your frosty treats with homemade syrups, like classic grenadine.

-Two block ice molds are included to freeze the ice blocks along, and a non-skid mat for the tray keeps everything steady.
+Two ice molds are included to freeze the ice blocks, as well as a non-skid mat to keep everything steady.

 Dimensions (LxWxH): 8 x 6.5 x 14 inches | Weight: 3 pounds | What’s Included: Support base, two ice molds, non-slip mat

-What We Like: Sharp and rust-resistant blades, easy to transport and store, affordable
+What We Love: Sharp and rust-resistant blades, easy to transport and store, affordable

 For the price of just a few shaved ice cones at the fair, you can own your very own snow cone powerhouse.
-The manual crank makes it ok for kids to use, too, although it takes some strength to churn out shaved ice.
+The manual crank makes it okay for kids to use, although it takes some strength to churn out shaved ice—not necessarily a bad thing if you're looking for fun summer food to make with your kids to keep them occupied.
 The sharp, high-quality blades make the work a bit easier, and it's constructed of BPA-free material so you can feel safe using it for the entire family.

 This handy, compact machine is easy to operate, clean, transport (for shaved ice on the road!), and store.
 What's more, it comes with a simple-to-use flexible silicone mold that can accommodate 15 ice cubes, which produces quite a bit of shaved ice.